momopatrick90/generative4j/README.md

 * Use, extend and create PromptTemplates.
 * Perform text splitting.
 * Use, extend and create Summarizers.
 * Use, extend and create AI Agents and tools.
+[WIP]

 ### Installing
 * Todo